SAFEGUARDING CHILDREN POLICY AND PROCEDURES

 The entire pedagogical and non-pedagogical personnel receive a copy of the current policy via their work e-mail account.
 All staff will also receive e-copies of Part one of and Annex A of KCSIE 2018, and ‘Working Together to Keep Children Safe’.
 Copies of the latest versions of these documents will be placed in the Staff Common Room, and attention is drawn to any amendments during regular staff training on Safeguarding.
 This is particularly important to ensure full understanding, even by members of staff not yet fluent in English.

 The policy is also sent to new members of the staff who are required to confirm that they have acquainted themselves with it.
-The policy becomes a part of the declaration which the new coming teachers/employees sign upon starting work.
-The declaration is provided to the teacher/employee by the payroll specialist and is stored in the personal file of the teacher/employee.
+The policy becomes a part of the declaration which the new-coming teachers/employees sign upon starting work.
+The declaration is provided to the teacher/employee by the HR and is stored in the personal file of the teacher/employee.

-Teachers and employees who do not follow the current Policy for Security and Protection of the Child, are subject to disciplinary measures according the Labour Code of the Republic of Bulgaria.
+Teachers and employees who do not follow the current Safeguarding and Child Protection Policy, are subject to disciplinary measures according the Labour Code of the Republic of Bulgaria.